orgamiryazdani/orgamiryazdani/README.md

 ###

-<h3 align="left">About me :<br><br>Passionate front-end developer specializing in React and Next.js.
+<h3 align="left">About me :<br>Passionate front-end developer specializing in React and Next.js.
 Enthusiastic about learning new web technologies and collaborating with diverse teams on impactful projects.</h3>

 ###